Regulation

 - Project management - Coordinating complex authorisation programmes to meet regulatory deadlines

-With the September 2026 deadline approaching rapidly, early engagement is essential.
+With the application window opening on 30 September 2026 and closing on 28 February 2027, early engagement is essential.
 Our team can assess your current position, identify priority actions, and develop a clear pathway to authorisation.

 Contact MEMA today to discuss your cryptoasset authorisation requirements and ensure your firm is prepared for the new regulatory landscape.
 Time is short, but with proper planning and expert support, authorisation is achievable.